Kron4ek/Wine-Builds/README.md

 **PBA** is present only in PBA builds.

-**ESYNC** is present in Proton, Improved and Staging builds since 4.6 version, it's also present in old ESYNC builds (4.5 and older).
+**ESYNC** is present in Proton and also in Improved and Staging builds since 4.6 version.

 **FSYNC** is present in Proton (4.11 and newer) and Improved (4.14 and newer) builds.